-Our analysis suggests that gravity and radiation models not adequately capture movements in rural and intermediate population density areas in Kenya, areas that are characteristic of many settings in Sub-Saharan Africa.
+Our analysis suggests that gravity and radiation models do not adequately capture movements measured by mobile phones in rural and intermediate population density areas in Kenya, areas that are characteristic of many settings in Sub-Saharan Africa.
 These findings bring into question the universal applicability of these frameworks, and have important implications for estimating the risk of infectious disease importation, for example.
-Given the ubiquity of gravity and radiation models in epidemiological frameworks, we focused on validating these fundamental frameworks as opposed to examining more recent modifications [24,41]. , currently represent one of the most direct ways to measure regional population dynamics, especially in low-income settings [42,43].
-Here we have focused on the regional and inter-settlement spatial scales that can be measured using CDRs, but an important next step – particularly for infectious disease prediction – is to gravity and radiation models on extremely local spatial and short temporal scales.
+Given the ubiquity of gravity and radiation models in epidemiological frameworks, we focused on validating these fundamental frameworks as opposed to examining more recent modifications [24,41].
+One important caveat is that we have compared these theoretical models to travel measured via mobile phones, which may be affected by variable ownership and usage patterns, particularly in poor or rural areas [37,42].
+Nevertheless, mobile phone data currently represent one of the most direct ways to measure regional population dynamics, especially in low-income settings where commuting and travel survey data may be patchy [42,43].
+Here we have focused on the regional and inter-settlement spatial scales that can be measured using CDRs, but an important next step – particularly for infectious disease prediction – is to find appropriate data to examine the performance of gravity and radiation models on extremely local spatial and short temporal scales.

 Future work devoted to developing a generalizable model that can accurately capture travel in Sub-Saharan Africa, particularly in rural areas with intermediate population densities, will be an important priority for the development of appropriate frameworks for a description of African population dynamics.
 As more mobile phone data sets become available, the generalizability of our results can be confirmed in other countries assuming mobile phone data provides a reasonable sample of the underlying population [35].
 Spatial interaction models can provide researchers with the ability to model population dynamics in low-income and data sparse settings, such as Sub-Saharan Africa.
 However the universality of these models is questionable, especially when describing rural travel in geographically and economically heterogeneous settings.
 Applications reliant on the underlying population dynamics derived from either model, such as understanding the spread of an infectious disease or the role of travel on economic activity, are likely to miss important routes and types of travel commonly found in Sub-Saharan Africa.